corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/finality-flow-recovery.md

 * The receiver completes successfully before the initiator completes finalization.
 This may happen after the initiator successfully sends the notary signature to the receiver(s) but then fails prior to finalizing its own transaction.
 {{< /warning >}}

 The state machine enables you to recover finality flows that are in a `FAILED` checkpoint flow status.
-An optional `force-recover` flag also forces recovery of any finality flows that are in a `RUNNABLE`, `PAUSED` or `HOSPITALIZED`  checkpoint flow status.
+An optional `force-recover` flag also forces recovery of any finality flows that are in a `RUNNABLE`, `PAUSED`, or `HOSPITALIZED` checkpoint flow status.

 {{< note >}}
 `PAUSED` and `HOSPITALIZED` flows are automatically retried on node startup, and so may recover without the need for  {{< /note >}}